 It can be difficult for grieving adults to keep a smile on their face when traditions, activities, and events are fraught with sad reminders.
 I remember the Christmas after my mother’s death being filled with ‘should we’s’, ‘how can we’s’ and ‘do we have to’s’.
 I am normally a big holiday person; the movies, music, parties, tradition, and general merriment…it’s my thing.
 However, after my mother died, feeling excitement about Bing Crosby and pine trees seemed darn near impossible.

 I feel ashamed of my Scrooginistic attitude when I see how excited my kids are about Christmas.
 Now I know there are worse things than the threat of a child having an unenthusiastic Christmas, but when I look in their little eyes I’m hard-pressed to think of what.
 Dutifully, my husband and I have worked hard to keep their Christmas merry and bright and I’m pretty sure it’s been working.

 On Friday I was feeling particularly guilty and I made the

 mistake decision to suggest we make my mother’s holiday cookies over the weekend.
 My heart was saying yes, but my head was saying ARE YOU CRAZY?!?!
 THAT’S LIKE A FOUR-PART PROCESS!!
 Buying supplies, making the dough, baking, and decorating them – no thank you.
 Lifetime movie marathon?
 Yes, please.

 How did I manage?
-Welp, I’ll tell you via 5 suggestions for getting through holiday traditions for the children’s sake.
+Welp, I’ll tell you via five suggestions for getting through holiday traditions for the children’s sake.

 1. Choose a day and time when you are least likely to be rushed, busy, or stressed.

 If possible, don’t cram your activity into a tight schedule of gift buying and holiday parties.
 This will only add to the stress of the event and cause you to feel less equipped to stay positive, handle negative emotions, and to have patience with the children.
 Anticipate the activity may take a lot of emotional energy so set aside enough time to pace yourself and to decompress afterward.

 2. Try and stay positive.